Yes, you can (and should) start weight training after 40!

 Age is creeping up on you.
 You may look at your mother and notice how she’s slowing down and having a harder time managing daily life.
 You’re worried not only about her, but also want to avoid the same fate for yourself.

-I’ve been there.
-The changes that come with age, and particularly in perimenopause and menopause are real.
-As our female hormones shut down, we feel the effects all over: in our sleep, our energy levels, our ability to think clearly and in our muscles.
+The changes that come with age - particularly in perimenopause and menopause - are real.
+As our female hormones shut down, we feel the effects all over: in our sleep, our energy levels, our ability to think clearly.
+Plus, our muscle tone declines while the fat around our middles increases.
+Not fun.

-This is the time to shift our workouts from calorie-burning to muscle-building, and I’m here to help you get going.
+But there is hope!
+This is the time to shift your workouts from calorie-burning to muscle-building to turn things around.
+I’m here to help you get going.

 -